-Prince Philip has been “transferred” to a new hospital after developing an infection amid his stay at King Edward VII Hospital in London, England.
-Buckingham Palace revealed the update nearly two weeks after Queen Elizabeth‘s husband was first admitted as “a precautionary measure.”
+However, Philip was then “transferred” to a new hospital after developing an infection amid his stay at King Edward VII Hospital.
+The palace revealed the update nearly two weeks after Elizabeth’s husband was first admitted as “a precautionary measure.”

 Philip’s hospitalization comes a little more than a year after he was taken to the same hospital in December 2019.
 The duke was observed and treated “in relation to a preexisting condition,” a statement from the palace read.
 “The admission is a precautionary measure, on the advice of His Royal Highness’ doctor.”